-At Caribtours we are incredibly passionate about the Caribbean, Indian Ocean and Arabia: the beautiful beaches, the atmospheric souks and bazaars, the kind and hospitable people and the intoxicating blend of cultures and cuisines.
+At Caribtours we are incredibly passionate about the Caribbean, Europe, Indian Ocean and Arabia: the beautiful beaches, the atmospheric souks and bazaars, the kind and hospitable people and the intoxicating blend of cultures and cuisines.

 We want to share these wonderful destinations with you, but we also recognise that we all have a responsibility to help protect the environment and ensure that our holidays benefit local people.